engyahmed7/2048-game/README.md

 ## Contributing

-Feel free to open issues, fork the repo, and create pull requests to contribute to this project.
+Feel free to open issues, fork the repository, and create pull requests to contribute to this project.

 ## License